 Aim to exercise more, too, as physical activity also burns off some cholesterol as fuel to significantly lower a raised cholesterol level.
-Even better, exercise improves the balance between HDL and LDL-cholesterol, as well as having beneficial effects on blood pressure.
+Even better, exercise improves the balance between HDL and non-HDL-cholesterol, as well as having beneficial effects on blood pressure.

 Aim for at least 30 minutes – and preferably 60 minutes – brisk walking on most days.
 Using a pedometer or fitness tracker and aiming for 10,000 steps a day is an excellent goal.

 If you’ve found success in lowering your cholesterol levels – with or without medication, please share your experience via the comments below.

 If your blood pressure is raised, self-monitoring is key to maintaining good control.